-This Draft Staff Report is organized into five chapters and two appendices.
+This Draft Staff Rreport is organized into five chapters and two appendices.
 Chapter 1 provides background information regarding PR1118.1, non-refinery flares, the various industries using non-refinery flares and discusses the availability of beneficial use technology to reduce throughput to flares.
 Chapter 2 provides an assessment of BARCT and NOx requirements in other jurisdictions.
 This assessment also covers Reasonably Available Control Technology and Reasonably Available Control Measures.
 Chapter 3 provides a summary of the proposed rule, which includes flare capacity thresholds and emission limits for new flares.
 Chapter 4 includes the socioeconomic impact assessment, draft findings, and the comparative analysis.
-There are two appendices: Appendix A includes the response to comments and Appendix B includes the draft Rule 1118.1 forms.
-Chapter 5 contains the references.
+There are two appendices: Appendix A includes the responses to comments and Appendix B includes the draft Rule 1118.1 forms.
+Lastly, the staff report Chapter 5-contains thea list of references.

-Proposed Rule 1118.1 2 December 2018
+Proposed Rule 1118.1 2 January 2019